silvacms/documentation/source/contents/views.rst

 Rendering your content
 ======================

 You can display your content by writing a view.
 This follows the well know pattern `Model-View-Controller`_.

 .. contents::

+.. py:module:: silva.core.views.views

 .. _creating-a-default-view: